"Best Antivirus" infection removal instructions

 - Blocked Internet browsers or inability to visit legitimate antivirus vendor websites.

-If you are experiencing problems while trying to remove Best Antivirus infection from your computer, please ask for assistance in our malware removal forum.
+If you are experiencing problems while trying to remove best antivirus rogue from your computer, please ask for assistance in our malware removal forum.

-If you have additional information on Best Antivirus infection or it's removal please share your knowledge in the comments section below.
+If you have additional information on best antivirus rogue or it's removal please share your knowledge in the comments section below.